celeste-smith/event-booking-system/ACTIVITY-DIAGRAMS.md

 # Activity Workflow Modeling

-This document contains **UML activity diagrams** for eight key workflows in the system, along with explanations of their process flows, decisions, and parallel actions.
+This document contains **UML activity diagrams** for key workflows in the system, along with explanations of their process flows, decisions, and parallel actions.

 ## 1. User Registration